spessasus/spessasynth_lib/docs/getting-started/worker-synth-example.md

 ```

 Note how we have to create our own worker and pass its `postMessage` bound to the Worker to the WorkerSynthesizer.
+We can also make use of the convenient `renderAudio` method which renders the current sequence.
-Other than that, the code is pretty much identical.
+Other than that, the code is identical.

 Now let's take a look at the worker itself: